How to Establish Texas Domicile as an Expat

 To avoid your former state claiming you as a resident:

-- Cancel voter registration in old state
+- Cancel voter registration in old state (in writing, keep the confirmation)

 - Update professional licenses to Texas address